As playwright of the 17th century, you had one crucial advantage over a contemporary playwright: No distraction by Facebook messages.

-Once you get the answer, things might become very exciting for a short time, but the joy or desperation will wear off quickly.
+Once you get the answers, things might become very exciting for a short time, but the joy or desperation will wear off quickly.
 A question left hovering, however, could tickle you forever…

-So what REALLY excites your audience is not the answer to the following question, but the question itself: “WHAT THE FUCK IS GONNA HAPPEN NEXT!?“
+What REALLY excites your audience is not the answer to the following question, but the question itself: “WHAT IS GOING TO HAPPEN NEXT!?“

 So how do you make a plot really fascinating for the audience?

-Suspense is created by QUESTIONS the audience directs towards themselves (because, well, there is absolutely nobody better around to direct them at…)!
+Suspense is created by QUESTIONS the audience directs at themselves (because, well, there is absolutely nobody better around to direct them at…).

-Your questions should also come up in your story NATURALLY.
-They should never feel as if they are just there because of the godlike will of the author!
-If a prisoner suddenly finds a file on the ground, and there is no cake around it, your audience might feel manipulated and won’t buy into the illusion of your story anymore.
+Your questions should also come up in your story naturally.
+They should never feel as if they are just there because of the godlike will of the author.
+If a prisoner suddenly finds a file on the ground and there is no cake around it, your audience might feel manipulated and won’t buy into the illusion of your jailbreak story anymore.

-Speaking weird shit in rhymes, running around under thunder and lightning in wide open space, probably with hunches, crooked fingers and dressed in rags.
-QUESTION: What is this?
+Speaking weird stuff in rhymes, running around under lightning in wide open space, probably with hunches, crooked fingers and dressed in rags.
+QUESTION: What the hell is this!??

-Well, what it is, is an unusual as well as very powerful way to start a play: Notice how an original setting immediately raises a LOT of questions, before even a single word is spoken (Who are they?
+Well, it is an unusual and very powerful way to start a play.
+Notice how an original setting immediately raises a LOT of questions, before even a single word is spoken (Who are they?
 What are they doing out there?
-What’s gonna happen next?), while also providing visually exciting elements on stage for entertainment-hungry 17th century, Twitter-less eyeballs (storm, lightning, open space, eerie women).
-Good shit!
+What is going to happen next?), while also providing visually exciting elements on stage for entertainment-hungry, 17th century, Twitter-less eyeballs (storm, lightning, intriguing landscape, eerie women).
+Good stuff!